Antonio Ortega (soldier)

-Antonio Ortega Gutiérrez (17 January 1888 – 15 July 1939) was a Spanish Republican military officer and acting president of Madrid Football Club between 1937 and 1938 during the Spanish Civil War; directly involved in the defense of Madrid.
+Antonio Ortega Gutiérrez (17 January 1888 – 15 July 1939) was a Spanish Republican military officer and acting president of Madrid Football Club between 1937 and 1938 during the Spanish Civil War.
+He was directly involved in the defense of Madrid.

 Spanish Civil War

 A professional officer of the Spanish Army, he supported the Republican government during the Spanish Civil War.
 Before the war he was a lieutenant of Carabineros of the Second Spanish Republic stationed in Irun.
-On 6 August 1936, following the Coup, he was appointed civil governor of Guipuzcoa.
+On 6 August 1936, following the Coup, he was appointed civil governor of Gipuzkoa.
 He took command of the Republican forces during the later part of the Campaign of Guipúzcoa after the capture of Augusto Pérez Garmendia at Oiartzun.
 In 1937 he was appointed secretary of security and joined the Communist Party of Spain.
 He was also, among other things, responsible for the arrest of Andreu Nin and because of this, was dismissed by the minister of the interior, Julian Zugazagoitia; eventually being transferred to field command.
 In March 1939, he was the commander in charge of the III Army Corps of the Army of the Centre and supported Luis Barceló against the National Defence Council (Consejo Nacional de Defensa) during what later became the Final offensive of the Spanish Civil War.
 At the end of the war, he was captured by the Nationalists, sentenced to death by a military tribunal and subsequently executed by firing squad in Alicante, Spain on 15 July 1939.